da4asandbox/modules-css/historicizing-data/README.md

 # Overview {#overview}

-This module teaches students about the historical dimensions of data: both the historical process and context within which datasets are produced, and how data has been used and misused at different points in history.
+Every dataset has a history.
+Understanding these origins are crucial for ethically and effectively harnessing datasets to address contemporary social issues.
+This module teaches students to study data as historical artifacts, exploring examples of how particular datasets have been produced, used, and misused in the past.
+Learning about data’s historical dimensions leads to a more conscious and ethically-minded data advocacy today.

 # Learning Outcomes {#outcomes}